tanghao-xiaomi/docs/en/debugging_tools/offline_debugging/allsyms_guide.md

 #### Cause Analysis

-This error occurs because the build process for the **Allsyms** feature relies on these two Python tools to process ELF files and extract symbol information.
+This error occurs because the build process for the **Allsyms** feature relies on these two Python tools to process **ELF** files and extract symbol information.

 #### Solution

 Please refer to the [Prerequisites](#prerequisites) section of this document and use the `pip3` command to install them.

-## Related Documents
+## VI.
+Related Documents

 - [Backtrace Usage Guide](./backtrace.md)